 The last day of service was February 19, 1952.
 Indiana & Michigan Co.'s interurban rail service had its last run.
 The locomotives had provided freight service between I & M and the city filtration plant, the Fort Wayne State School and Centlivre Brewery.
 The line had been in service since 1906 and was the last remaining interurban rail line in the state.
 Copied from THIS DAY IN HISTORY: February 19 in photos published February 19, 2018 by The News-Sentinel newspaper.

-December 23, 2022 a Map Of Fort Wayne Street Car Lines.
+A comment December 23, 2022 about a Map Of Fort Wayne Street Car Lines.
 Someone on an earlier post asked if there were a map of the where the Fort Wayne street cars ran.
 Attached is a 1931 map of Fort Wayne with street car lines in red.
 Courtesy of train/interurban/street car historian and pal, C. Berndt. receiving many comments was posted on True Fort Wayne Indiana History on Facebook.

 Interurban - Relic of the Interurban bridge on Spy Run Creek shown in a photo posted April 28, 2015 on Facebook by Daniel Baker.
 Caption says the route was out of service by 1938.